-I’m following my heart to do something I believe in, turning my childhood passions for photography and the RNLI into a meaningful and engaging body of work for all to enjoy.
+I’m doing something I believe in, following my heart and turning my childhood passions for photography and the RNLI into a meaningful, engaging and life-enriching body of work for all to enjoy.

 WHAT’S YOUR NORMAL JOB?

-It’s been a high risk strategy but the only way that I truly believe I can make it live up to my vision for it.
+It’s been a high risk strategy but I believe the only way to achieve my original vision is to totally commit myself to it.

-WHEN AND WHERE DID YOU START THE LSP?
+WHERE AND WHEN DID YOU START THE LSP?